North Korean Embassy in Madrid incident: Perpetrators

-An alumnus of Yale University, Adrian Hong Chang was instrumental in the foundation of the US-based human-rights group Liberty in North Korea and also the Joseon Institute.
+Adrian Hong Chang, was a resident of the US but a citizen of Mexico.
+Educated in the US, he was instrumental in the foundation of the US-based human-rights group Liberty in North Korea and also the Joseon Institute.
 BBC journalist Laura Bicker wrote that Hong Chang was "a well-known North Korean human rights activist [who] has helped defectors flee North Korea in the past"; his "associates", reported the Financial Times, "say he has links to US intelligence agencies".
 Hong appears to have been arrested in China in 2006 for reportedly helping North Korean defectors there.
 Another North Korean defector, Kang Chol-hwan, has stated that, whereas Hong previously worked in "mainstream" NGOs, he had recently moved into increasingly "secretive, underground activities" preparing for "imminent, dramatic change".
 In 2011 he suggested that the Arab Spring uprisings were "a dress rehearsal for North Korea", and had travelled to Libya to research the events more closely.
 The gang's leader, Christopher Ahn was an ex-US Marine and human rights activist.

-22 February 2019

-On Friday, 22 February 2019, Hong Chang asked to see commercial attaché Yun Suk So, who was the embassy's highest-ranking diplomat in residence and with whom Chang claimed to have previous acquaintance.
-This had occurred two weeks earlier when Hong Chang, using the alias Matthew Chao and posing as managing partner of a fictional investment firm called "Baron Stone Capital", had a brief meeting with Yun regarding the possibility of the company investing in the DPRK.

-Once Hong had been admitted inside the building, the remaining members of the group allegedly burst in after him; it is possible Hong let them in himself as he waited on an interior patio for the attaché to appear.
-(Note: Sun Hi told the police that she believed them to have climbed a perimeter wall also, which El Mundo noted was relatively easy to scale.)
-Ten masked individuals, all but one of whom were below the age of 30, were subsequently described as being Asian in appearance and speaking Korean.
-They may have congregated on the open land outside the embassy, which would have attracted less attention than loitering near the front entrance, on a main road.
-The group carried what appeared to be replica firearms, metal bars, machetes and knives.
-They also brought balaclavas, a 3.8 metre telescopic ladder and 33 rolls of double-sided tape with them.

-In contrast to earlier reports, Free Joseon later stated the group was invited in by members of the embassy staff to facilitate a high-level defection that would superficially appear as if it were a kidnapping to delude the North Korean government.
+Another person involved was defector Charles Ryu.